Duality between Lagrangian and Legendrian invariants

 In the case that $L^{+}\ne \varnothing$ the argument just given applies after certain deformation that we describe next.
-For components in $L^{+}$, $CF^{\ast}(L)$ and $LA^{\ast}_{\parallel}$ are defined via parallel copies shifted in the positive Reeb direction at infinity.
+For components in $L^{+}$, $CF^{\ast}(L)$ and $LA^{\ast}_{\parallel}(\Lambda)$ are defined via parallel copies shifted in the positive Reeb direction at infinity.
 To connect to the previous case we consider a Lagrangian cobordism of two cylinders $\R\times\Lambda_{0}$ which is constant and $\R\times \Lambda_{1}$ which is the trace of an isotopy pushing $\Lambda_{1}$ across $\Lambda_{0}$ in the negative Reeb direction.
-Then the intersection points of the two cylinders are in natural 1-1 correspondence between the short Reeb chords between $\Lambda_{0}$ and $\Lambda_{1}$.
+This can be arranged so that the intersection points of the two cylinders are in natural 1-1 correspondence between the short Reeb chords between $\Lambda_{0}$ and $\Lambda_{1}$.
 Furthermore, it is straightforward to show that there is exactly one transverse holomorphic strip connecting each intersection point to the corresponding Reeb chord at the negative end of the cobordism.